litentry/litentry-parachain/README.md

 Litentry parachain is a substrate-based, EVM-compatible blockchain that connects to the relaychain (e.g. [Polkadot](https://polkadot.com/)) which ensures shared security and interoperability.
 It serves as the backbone of Litentry protocol:
 - LIT token native features: transfer, governance, staking ...
+- Runtime logic such as enclave management, DID ...
 - parentchain of identity-worker, which is a TEE-based sidechain to achieve identity aggregation and crediential issuance without promising users' privacy
 - parentchain of bitacross-worker, which is a TEE-based offchain-worker to bridge assets across chains using native custodian and multisig